How to Assess an Applicant's Motivation From Interviews

 You are also discovering, with these motivation job interview questions, what your candidate believes motivates others.
 This outlook tells you about what is important to the candidate and how he or she views the world.
 It will also tell you what type of coworkers your candidate will appreciate and value.
 Are the candidate's values congruent with your workplace environment?

 You are learning what must be present in the work environment for the candidate to experience motivation.
 If the candidate's preferred environment bears little resemblance to your workplace culture and environment, the candidate will not culturally fit your workplace.
-Cultural dissonance will lessen the candidate's potential for success in your workplace.
+Cultural dissonance will impede the candidate's potential for success in your workplace.

-Listen carefully to your candidates' answers about their motivations.
-How to motivate employees is one of the most frequent questions received at this website.
+Listen carefully to your candidate's answers about their motivations.
+How to motivate employees is one of the most frequent questions received on this website.
 The reality is that you can only create an environment in which employees will choose to be motivated by something at work.
 You cannot make a person choose motivation and motivated behavior—you can only trust that it is intrinsically important to your candidate.

 While the content of the candidate's answers is critical to assess his or her motivation, nonverbal communication is equally important, especially as you assess motivation.
 Look for enthusiasm in the candidate's voice and a sense of engagement in her body language.
 How much space does she take up at the table?
 Confident people use space to their advantage.
 Does she lean forward, look you confidently in the eye, and reminisce with humor and obvious involvement?